make-all/tuya-local/README.md

 A number of other brands of plug seem to match the DPS indexes of either the older or newer Kogan Smartplugs, so it is likely to work with other brands of single energy monitoring smartplug also.

+Support for heaters visually matching Andersson GSH 3.2 was added based on information from @awaismun on Issue #5.

 ---